OPENING SUMMER 2023

 The need for a project such as this has never been greater.
 The heritage vehicle industry is booming – in the UK alone it is estimated to be worth around £6bn.
 Yet, paradoxically, it faces a skills crisis: many restoration specialists are well beyond retirement age, with little opportunity to pass on their skills to a younger generation.

-Great Northern Classics will provide a centre for the transference of vital skills.
-Young apprentices will undertake on-site training and serve apprenticeships alongside existing specialists, all under one roof.
+Great Northern Classics is a centre for the transference of vital skills.
+Young apprentices undertake on-site training and serve apprenticeships alongside existing specialists, all under one roof.

 “It’s a real worry, because all of the people with the skills are in their 60s and 70s.”Jonathan Holmes, Peak 2CV

-Great Northern Classics will reside in a former foundry known as Victoria Ironworks, which currently serves as the Rolls Royce Heritage Centre.
+Great Northern Classics is based at the former Victoria Ironworks foundry, which until recently served as the Rolls Royce Heritage Centre.

 This vast site – which encompasses four conjoined factory buildings – enables us to house a fully-equipped training school, workshops for around 30 specialists, a car storage area, exhibition and entertainment space, along with a number of small multi use units.
 The sheer scale of the Victoria Ironworks allows Great Northern Classics to operate as an efficient working site while serving as a destination attraction at the same time.

 Victoria Ironworks has witnessed – and contributed to – some of the most momentous events of the twentieth century.